 Full distance 38km.
 Breakfast, Lunch and Dinner included.

 Day Five – Owaka to Dunedin.
-This morning we have got 52km of riding in our sites.
-We will break up the riding for a wander up to one of the iconic ‘must see’ locations in this area is the Nugget Point lighthouse – it’s well worth the change of footwear to see this remote point.
-Then it’s off through Kaka Point to Balclutha for lunch.
-After lunch we have a short transfer drive down SH1 to begin riding again from Waihola.
-The toil of a nuggety climb out of Waihola is rewarded with fantastic views across the Tairei Plains and the fun of the descent down to the coastline.
-The more sparse vegetation along this offer frequent glimpses of this long sandy beach and rolling breakers as we make our way up to Brighton.
+This morning we have got 52km of riding in our sites including the iconic ‘must see’ location in this area – the Nugget Point lighthouse (it’s well worth the change of footwear to see this remote point).
+Then it’s off through Kaka Point and on towards Balclutha.
+We transfer to Milton for lunch before we have a short transfer drive down SH1 to begin riding again from Waihola.
+The toil of a very nuggety climb out of Waihola is rewarded with fantastic views across the Tairei Plains and the fun of the descent down to the coastline.
+The more sparse vegetation along this coast offer frequent glimpses of this long sandy beach and rolling breakers as we make our way up to Brighton.
 From here we will drive into Dunedin, our home for the evening.

 Full distance 90km (52km + 38km).
 Breakfast and lunch included.

 Day Six – Dunedin to Oamaru.
 We start the day with a ride out on the Peninsula that makes up the deep water inlet of Port Chalmers.
 You have the choice of a flat cycle path ride or climbers ride out to the peninsula, both giving incredible views across the hills and harbour and out to the Pacific Ocean.
 After linch in Dunedin we have got a challenging afternoon of riding on offer.
 The long climb up Mount Cargill pushes the legs but rewards with a magnificent descent down to Waitati.
 Then we kick into 15km of steep, punchy and challenging power climbs (a sadistic favourite of ours) to one of the best views in the area, overlooking Karitane.
 The day concludes with a transfer to Oamaru.

 Full distance 90km (60km + 30km).
 Breakfast and dinner included.